chipbennett/oenology/readme.txt

 1. Activate the Theme through the 'Themes' menu in WordPress
 2. See Appearance -> Oenology Options for Theme Options

-== Theme Notes ==

-=== Menu Functionality ===

-The Theme fully supports WordPress core Navigation Menu functionality.
-The main site navigation menu is called "Header Navigation", and the left sidebar page navigation is called "Sidebar Navigation".

-The Header Navigation menu can optionally be set to display either above or below the Site Title and Description.
-By default, the Header Navigation menu displays above the Site Title/Description.
-To change this setting, see Appearance -> Oenology Options.

-The Theme defaults to using wp_list_pages() for these menus, which means that you do not have to create your own menus.
-With the Theme-default functionality, any time you add pages, they will automatically appear in the menus.

-The Header Navigation menu shows only top-level Pages.
-The Sidebar Navigation shows up to four levels of Child Pages, and shows the current Page and its Child Pages.
-Second-level Child Pages show from the first level, third-level Child Pages show from the second level, and fourth-level Child Pages show from the third level.

-Menus are displayed as lists, with each list item being a link displaying a Page Title.
-The list items are styled so that overly long Page Titles will not break the layout.
-Long Page Titles will be cut off, and the full Page Title will appear in the tooltip when hovering over the link.

-=== Post Thumbnail Functionality ===

-The Theme fully supports WordPress core Post Thumbnail functionality.
-By default, Post Thumbnails will appear in the Post Title for Archive, Taxonomy (Category/Tag), and Search pages.

-=== Custom Header Image Functionality ===

-The Theme fully supports WordPress core Custom Header Image functionality.
-The Theme is configured to make the TwentyTen header images available.
-Custom images will be cropped to 1000x198px when uploaded.

-=== Custom Background Functionality ===

-The Theme fully supports WordPress core Custom Background functionality.
-Background image or color is applied to the BODY tag, and will appear outside the Theme content.

-=== Post Formats Functionality ===

-The Theme fully supports WordPress core Post Formats functionality.
-Custom layout and style are applied for each of the core Post Format types: Aside, Audio, Chat, Gallery, Image, Link, Status, and Video.
-Post Format archive pages are linked in the post footer of each post that uses a Post Format other than "standard".
-Also, the Theme includes a custom Widget to display a list of Post Format types, similar to the Category list or Tag list.

-=== Widgets ===

-The Theme includes some custom Widgets, that can take the place of their built-in counterparts.
-In fact, the custom Widgets are essentially identical to the core Widgets, except that the custom Widgets are collapsible.
-The following Widgets are available:
-  * Archives
-  * Categories
-  * Linkroll by Cat
-  * Post Formats
-  * Recent Posts
-  * Tags

 == Frequently Asked Questions ==